Testing Tail Weight of a Distribution Via Hazard Rate: Main Result

 \paragraph{Proof Overview}

-At a high level, we can break the proof down into stages, corresponding to the different stages of approximations we make, to get from the proxy quantity to the final test statistic, which is defined in terms of order statistics.
-We will use $S$ to denote the proxy quantity, $\tilde{S}$ to denote the statistic approximated by discrete derivatives, and $\hat{S}$ is used to denote the empirical statistic that we actually calculate using the order statistics of our samples (\Cref{fig:s_tildes_hats_errors_1}).
-Our analysis proceeds through the following stages:
+The proof breaks down into stages that correspond to the different approximations we make to get from the proxy quantity to the final test statistic.
+We will use $S$ to denote the proxy quantity, $\tilde{S}$ to denote the statistic approximated by discrete derivatives, and $\hat{S}$ is used to denote the empirical statistic that calculated using order statistics of the samples (Figure~\ref{fig:s_tildes_hats_errors_2}).